At least 20 people, most of them rebels, were killed in a car bomb attack on Thursday that targeted an opposition checkpoint in northern Syria.

 The checkpoint was operated by the Levant Front, a group connected to the FSA that is active in Aleppo province.
 It was on the road to the Bab al-Salamah crossing into Turkey.

-The area is a stronghold of Turkish-backed Syrian rebels involved in a major operation aimed at clearing Islamic State of Iraq and the Levant (ISIL) from the border region.
+The area is a stronghold of Turkish-backed Syrian rebels involved in a major operation aimed at clearing Islamic State of Iraq and the Levant (ISIL, also known as ISIS) from the border region.

-ISIL has regularly targeted rebel factions with bombings, including an October 6 attack at a border crossing in neighbouring Idlib province that killed 29 opposition fighters.
+ISIL has regularly targeted rebel factions with bombings, including an October 6 attack at a border crossing in neighbouring Idlib province which killed 29 opposition fighters.

 Elsewhere, air strikes continued to pound rebel-held neighbourhoods of Aleppo on Thursday, where as many as 100 people have been killed by Russian and Syrian government missiles over the past three days.

-The observatory said five children were killed by rebel rocket fire on western regime-held neighbourhoods, with state television saying a school had been hit.
+The Observatory said five children were killed by rebel rocket fire on western government-held neighbourhoods, with state television saying a school had been hit.

 Residents in the west said they had been forced to pull over in their cars to take shelter in buildings because of the barrage of rebel fire.